Manchester as the modern start-up city: From textiles to tech philes

 A city divided by football, united in tragedy and powered by industry, Manchester has been at the forefront of innovation for the best part of 250 years – and shows no signs of stopping anytime soon.

 The birthplace of the industrial revolution and home to the first stored computer programme, Manchester’s creative Northern soul has endured through thick and thin – and has been reinvigorated through the city’s formidable tech sector.

-A genuine hive of start-up activity (see our guide on why you should start a business in Manchester), the symbol of the worker bee, which long represented its world-famous textile sector, has also experienced renewed usage as a badge of the city’s unity, defiance and continued entrepreneurial drive.
+A genuine hive of start-up activity, the symbol of the worker bee, which long represented its world-famous textile sector, has also experienced renewed usage as a badge of the city’s unity, defiance and continued entrepreneurial drive.

 So, we know why you should start up in Manchester, but beyond all the cultural and historical hype, what is it really like to start a business there today?

 - What workspaces can entrepreneurs start their business in?

 - What unique services do they offer and which sectors do they suit?

 - And, who are the most exciting emerging start-ups in the city?

 Dusting off his parka, and rooting out his old bucket hat, Startups’ roving reporter Shane Donnelly travelled to four very different corners of Manchester to find these answers, and more…

 The Northern Quarter: Home to the big horn, where start-ups are born